Copper: Ancient and post-classical

-In South America a copper mask dated to 1000 BC found in the Argentinian Andes is the oldest known copper artifact discovered in the Andes.
+In South America, a copper mask dated to 1000 BC found in the Argentinian Andes is the oldest known copper artifact discovered in the Andes.
 Peru has been considered the origin for early copper metallurgy in pre-Columbian America, but the copper mask from Argentina suggests that the Cajón del Maipo of the southern Andes was another important center for early copper workings in South America.
-Copper metallurgy in Peru dates to around 500 BC with larger scale production beginning around 900 AD as part of the rise of the Sican culture in northern Peru.
+Copper metallurgy in Peru dates to around 500 BC, with larger scale production beginning around 900 AD as part of the rise of the Sican culture in northern Peru.
 The production continued through a series of conquests by the Chimor and Inca cultures, ending with the Spanish conquest in 1532.

-In sub-saharan Africa, throughout the period from the first mines around 2000BC in Agades until the early 1800s, copper was viewed as more precious and prestigious than either gold or silver.
+In Sub-Saharan Africa, throughout the period from the first mines around 2000 BC in Agades until the early 1800s, copper was viewed as more precious and prestigious than either gold or silver.
 Copper was widely traded in Africa and fulfilled a number of religious, political, and social functions.
 By contrast, local deposit of gold were ignored until contact with Portuguese and Arab traders.

 The cultural role of copper has been important, particularly in currency.
 Romans in the 6th through 3rd centuries BC used copper lumps as money.
 At first, the copper itself was valued, but gradually the shape and look of the copper became more important.
 Julius Caesar had his own coins made from brass, while Octavianus Augustus Caesar's coins were made from Cu-Pb-Sn alloys.
 With an estimated annual output of around 15,000 t, Roman copper mining and smelting activities reached a scale unsurpassed until the time of the Industrial Revolution; the provinces most intensely mined were those of Hispania, Cyprus and in Central Europe.

-The gates of the Temple of Jerusalem used Corinthian bronze, a copper, silver, and gold alloy treated with depletion gilding which successively removes oxidized copper to create a gold surface coat.
+The gates of the Temple of Jerusalem used Corinthian bronze, a copper, silver, and gold alloy treated with depletion gilding, which successively removes oxidized copper to create a gold surface coat.
 The process was most prevalent in Alexandria, where alchemy, inspired by the chemical treatment resulting in gold appearance, is thought to have begun.